What's The Law On Company Dress Codes?

 But Thorp argued that her flat shoes were no less professional than 2-4 inch high uncomfortable heels and male employees were not subject to the same rules.
 This contravenes the protected characteristic of Sex (gender) under the Equality Act 2010.

 150,000 signatories on her petition and two parliamentary committees agreed.
-See their findings and other similar stories in the committee's report here.

 The same issue, discriminatory treatment of one Sex compared to another, often arises when male staff are required to wear a collar and tie or formal suits, but female employees are not.